Gurpartap/AESCrypt-ObjC/README.md

-# AESCrypt
+# AESCrypt-ObjC - Simple AES encryption / decryption for iOS and OS X

-A simple and opinionated AES encrypt / decrypt Objective-C class that just works.
+AESCrypt is a simple to use, opinionated AES encryption / decryption Objective-C class that just works.

 AESCrypt uses the AES-256-CBC cipher and encodes the encrypted data with base64.

-A corresponding gem to easily handle AES encrypt/decrypt in Ruby is available at http://github.com/Gurpartap/aescrypt.
+A corresponding gem to easily handle AES encryption / decryption in Ruby is available at http://github.com/Gurpartap/aescrypt.

 ## Installation